It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 This charming falls is 10 minutes from the carpark, up from the Boardwalk Bridge between the Belmont Trig and Middle Ridge Tracks.
 Park your car at the Stratton Street entrance of the Belmont Regional Park.

-Baked Beans Bend is a great spot after a rainy day.
-Head up from the Cornish Street entrance before the Korokoro Dam and continue north.
+Head up from the Cornish Street entrance before the Korokoro Dam and continue north to Baked Beans Bend.
 Prepare to get your feet a little wet with a stream crossing and look for the little tributary.